swhachey/instant_readme/README.md

 ___________________________

 ### TESTS
-Poop
+Coding

 ___________________________

-###QUESTIONS
+### QUESTIONS
-You can reach the developer for additional info or questions by contacting them via GitHub (Poop) or email (Poop)
+You can reach the developer for additional info or questions by contacting them via GitHub (Coding) or email (Coding)